magcode/sem6000-mqtt/README.md

 ```

 # Stability and reconnects
 A BLE connection is not stable sometimes.
 The tool will attempt to reconnect to the socket after five minutes in case the connection gets lost.
+It will stop reconnecting after reaching 100 consecutive unsuccessful reconnects.